 Eric here and a week ago we kicked off at the Bad Habit 4 Hour race at Markham Park.
 Normally beautiful Florida January conditions were swapped out for chilly 50s, wind and overcast skies for the entire day.
 I targeted the race for early season fitness and wasn't too disappointed.
 My racing skills on the otherhand were a bit rusty.
 A nearly immediate pileup had my lane completely blocked and quickly passed by the large mass start group.
 15 minutes of bottlenecks later, the course cleared enough to get on my pace. and ride a mostly otherwise uneventful race.
 My single lap pace wasn't bad, but overall I'm not ready to challenge in the Sport 40+ age group yet in these long events.
 Had a great time getting back out and seeing old friends though and even had the family show up and cheer me on which is great motivation!

-Nothing like a family fan club to push you!
+fan club to push you!

 Now that we've started, I'm happy to say that Alex and Eric Norris are back and will join in the adventures once again!
 We've got the 12 Hours of Santos (3 hour distance) and San Felasco Endurance race in the early season calendar, but the big target is a return to the Whiskey Off-Road in April!
 Had such a great experience in 2019 I immediately said I'd return (Update) ORAMM and looks like 2022 is the year to make it happen!